 Leftover cake mix can be used in milkshakes, cookies, or other fruit dips.

-This chocolate cake fruit dip recipe can easily be double.
-If you will make extra dip, you may not need to worry about it because you will use up almost all of the mix.
+This chocolate cake fruit dip recipe can easily be doubled.
+If you will make the extra dip, you may not need to worry about it because you will use up almost all of the mix.

 HOW CAN I SUBSTITUTE COOL WHIP

 This is another question that I get quite a bit.
 COOL Whip is not as easily available in other countries as it is in the US so sometimes it has to be substituted.

 First, it’s important to remember that a whipped topping like COOL Whip is not just whipped cream.
 It’s denser, thicker, and more stabilized than whipped cream.
 Therefore, substituting whipped topping for whipped cream may not work in every recipe.

 In many recipes, much like this one, whipped cream will be too thin to substitute equally.
 Whipped cream would need to be stabilized to be thicker.